noahkw/acmetk/docs/installation.rst

    # Change the key's file permissions
    sudo chmod 600 etc/proxy_client_account.key

-Initialize the db's tables and start the proxy as a daemon:
+Initialize the db's tables as the *acme_admin* user and start the proxy as a daemon:

 .. code-block:: bash

-   # Initialize the database's tables
+   # Initialize the database's tables.
+   # Substitute YOUR_ADMIN_PW with the admin password specified in the .env file.
    sudo docker-compose run --entrypoint="" app python -m acme_broker \
-      db init --config-file=/etc/acme_broker/config.yml
+      db init postgresql+asyncpg://acme_admin:YOUR_ADMIN_PW@db:5432/acme
    # Start the proxy as a daemon via docker-compose
    sudo docker-compose up -d